Global Trends — Exegens® Strategic Kaizen

 Local CLW Events First.

 The energy transition is not primarily a sustainability compliance challenge.
-It is a PLW opportunity — the single largest energy-related loss reduction event of the decade, available to every manufacturing organisation that has quantified its energy-related CLW and embedded its elimination in the annual budget before regulators or carbon markets mandate the cost.
+It is a PLW opportunity — the single largest energy-related loss reduction event of the decade, available to every manufacturing organisation that has quantified its energy-related CLW and embedded its elimination in the annual budget.
+The IEA confirms industry accounts for nearly 40% of global final energy demand, growing faster than any other sector since 2019.

 A global trend becomes a strategic advantage only for the organisation that read it as a CLW signal before it became a cost structure event.
 All others paid the tuition.